davissp14/terminal_tabs/README.md

-  To generate the executable to run your tasks simply run:
+  To generate an executable to run your tasks simply run:

    `ruby terminal_jobs.rb`